 On the other hand, some destinations are ready to reopen their borders for business events and gatherings.
 Hong Kong, Singapore, and Dubai, for example, are ready to welcome travelers for business gatherings and international meetings.

 No matter where you’re looking to travel, whether you’re attending an in-person meeting or hosting an event, the most important thing is to stay up-to-date on local travel restrictions.
 And because they could change at any time, it never hurts to have a back-up plan (or two!)

 Looking for a travel management company that will act as a true partner and help you evaluate the health and safety practices of businesses within the travel industry?
-Contact the team at Professional Travel today.
+Contact the team at Professional Travel a Direct Travel Company today.

-Did you know that Professional Travel can help you plan your next company meeting or incentive trip?
+Did you know that Direct Travel can help you plan your next company meeting or incentive trip?